AnnaVitali/heating_process_optimization/index.md

 ## Real case optimization results

-This video shows the iteration results performed by the optimizer for a real-use case tested.
+The video presents the iteration results obtained by the optimiser for the real-use case of the lion that was tested.

 <div style="text-align: center;">
   <video width="640" height="360" controls>